Police dog: Modern era

 One of the first attempts to use dogs in policing was in 1889 by the Commissioner of the Metropolitan Police of London, Sir Charles Warren.
 Warren's repeated failures at identifying and apprehending the serial killer Jack the Ripper had earned him much vilification from the press, including being denounced for not using bloodhounds to track the killer.
 He soon had two bloodhounds trained for the performance of a simple tracking test from the scene of another of the killer's crimes.
 The results were far from satisfactory, with one of the hounds biting the Commissioner and both dogs later running off, requiring a police search to find them.

 It was in Continental Europe that dogs were first used on a large scale.
 Police in Paris began using dogs against roaming criminal gangs at night, but it was the police department in Ghent, Belgium that introduced the first organized police dog service program in 1899.
 These methods soon spread to Austria-Hungary and Germany; in the latter the first scientific developments in the field took place with experiments in dog breeding and training.
 The German police selected the German Shepherd Dog as the ideal breed for police work and opened up the first dog training school in 1920 in Greenheide.
 In later years, many Belgian Malinois dogs were added to the unit.
 The dogs were systematically trained in obedience to their officers and tracking and attacking criminals.

 In Britain, the North Eastern Railway Police were among the first to use police dogs in 1908 to put a stop to theft from the docks in Hull.
 By 1910, railway police forces were experimenting with other breeds such as Belgian Malinois, Labrador Retrievers, and German shepherds.

+In 1910 Major Edwin Hautenville Richardson of the Sherwood Foresters wrote to every chief constable espousing the use of dogs for police work, after his having reviewed their use in the military, and in France and Germany as above.
+Resulting from this, Philip S Clay Chief constable of Nottingham City Police petitioned his Watch committee for £5.0.0d for a dog from Major Richardson, which was granted.
+On 26th October 1910 the dog arrived in the city, to assist officers patrolling at night, thus making the first territorial use of a specially-trained police dog in the UK.